jlalmes/trpc-openapi/README.md

 ### Custom headers

-Any custom headers can be specified in the `meta.openapi.headers` array, these will not be validated on request.
+Any custom headers can be specified in the `meta.openapi.headers` array, these headers will not be validated on request.
 Please consider using [Authorization](#authorization) for first-class OpenAPI auth/security support.

 ## HTTP Responses